-- One of the most common [bad] habits is the "ON-OFF" technique.
+One of the most common [bad] habits is the "ON-OFF" technique.
 I frequently make students play scales using vibrato.
-It is a great opportunity to observe this as many students will play the first note with vibrato, the next without, the next with, etc. This habit is a bit like a driver who has one foot on the gas and one on the brake and keeps alternating them while driving.
+It is a great opportunity to observe this as many students will play the first note with vibrato, the next without, the next with, etc. This habit is a bit like a driver who has one foot on the gas and one on the brake and who keeps alternating them while driving.
 [Egg under foot] Not a very pleasant effect!

-If you have a student with this habit, at least you can have them practice different speeds of the vibrato when they "turn it on"! - One should take in to account what other instruments are playing particularly in soli or lightly scored sections.
+One should take into account what other instruments are playing particularly in soli or lightly scored sections.
 Most instruments use vibrato regularly, the exceptions are clarinet and French horn.
 Therefore, if you are playing with these instruments you should be thoughtful as to whether you use vibrato or not.
 Simply playing with these instruments doesn't necessarily mean you shouldn't use vibrato, but it certainly means it is something to consider.